-Figure 242 -- Model Transformation Wizard.
-Select source/destination between elements in these model parts.
+Figure 243 -- Model Transformation Wizard.
+Select source/destination your source model and get a resulting model and traces will be established

 Select the Place transformation model in package option button to specify the package into which the source will be transformed.
 Click the "..." button to display the Destination Package dialog.
 Select an existing package from the Packages tree or create a new one.